Ruth Galanter

 Ruth Galanter (born c.
 1941) is an American politician, environmentalist and consultant with a background in urban planning.
 She served on the Los Angeles City Council from 1987 to 2003.

 She is known for supporting "slow growth" policies on the city's Westside and elsewhere.
 She was the victim of a knife attack in an attempted home robbery that left her severely wounded.

 She now has her own consulting business.

 Biography

 Early life

 Galanter was born about 1941 in New York City, the only child of a teacher and an advertising salesman.
 She grew up in the Bronx, New York, "dreaming of becoming an artist, or maybe an investigative reporter."
 Ruth's father died when she was age 6.
 She received her undergraduate degree from the University of Michigan and her master's degree in planning from Yale.
 She moved to Los Angeles in 1970.

-Personality

-She was known as a "deft negotiator," working out "delicate compromises that allowed some construction by private landowners" but that saved "key ecological sites."